sdiehl/zero-to-qed/docs/src/05_basics.md

 ## Empty

 The `Empty` type has no values at all.
 Colloquially: you can write a function from `Empty` to anything because you will never have to actually produce an output, there are no inputs to handle.
-Category theorists call this the initial object (for any type \\(A\\), there exists exactly one function \\(\text{Empty} \to A\\)), but again, the jargon is optional. `Empty` represents logical impossibility and marks unreachable code branches.
+Category theorists call this the initial object (for any type $A$, there exists exactly one function $\text{Empty} \to A$), but again, the jargon is optional. `Empty` represents logical impossibility and marks unreachable code branches.
 If you somehow obtain a value of type `Empty`, you can derive anything from it, a principle the medievals called _ex falso quodlibet_: from falsehood, anything follows.

 ```lean
 {{#include ../../src/ZeroToQED/Basics.lean:empty}}